PaloAltoNetworks/pcs-cwp-cft-defender/README.md

 - SessionName: Name of the session to be used while assuming the Master Role.
 - AMIId: Id of the AMI to be launched.

+Note: This templates can be  modified to suit your needs.
+Te Security group can be added, but this as for the moment will use the default security group.